osome-iu/botometer-python/README.md

 ## [Change Note]
 ### May, 2020

 We have made some changes to our API, please read the [annoucnment](https://twitter.com/Botometer/status/1250557098708144131) for details.
-Due to the API change, the old `botometer-python` package might stop to work.
+Due to the API change, the old `botometer-python` package might stop to work and produce 404 errors.
 Please upgrade it in your local environment to the least version.

 ### Sep, 2019